 3 exposure HDR in low light

 The same technique can be applied to waves lapping against the beach.
+I really depends on how the waves move and interact with the beach.
+Generally I aim for about two seconds to capture a receding wave.
 This is so much fun that I can happily spend a whole day on a beach with a tripod and dark filter dodging the waves.

 30 sec at f/11 iso 50